IBM/Scalable-WordPress-deployment-on-Kubernetes/README.md

 # Scalable WordPress deployment on Kubernetes Cluster

 This journey showcases the full power of Kubernetes clusters and shows how can we deploy the world's most popular website framework on top of world's most popular container orchestration platform.
-We provide a full roadmap for hosting WordPress on Kubernetes Cluster.
+We provide a full roadmap for hosting WordPress on a Kubernetes Cluster.
 Each component runs in a separate container or group of containers.

 WordPress represents a typical multi-tier app and each component will have its own container(s).
 The WordPress containers will be the frontend tier and the MySQL container will be the database/backend tier for WordPress.